MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationRoot.md

           - `[Description <String>]`: An optional description for the administrative unit.
 Supports $filter (eq, ne, in, startsWith), $search.
           - `[DisplayName <String>]`: Display name for the administrative unit.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
           - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for this administrative unit.
 Nullable.
           - `[IsMemberManagementRestricted <Boolean?>]`: true if members of this administrative unit should be treated as sensitive, which requires specific permissions to manage.
 Default value is false.
 Use this property to define administrative units whose roles don't inherit from tenant-level administrators, and management of individual member objects is limited to administrators scoped to a restricted management administrative unit.
 Immutable, so cannot be changed later.
+For more information about working with restricted management administrative units, see Restricted management administrative units in Azure Active Directory.
           - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users and groups that are members of this administrative unit.
 Supports $expand.
           - `[ScopedRoleMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Scoped-role members of this administrative unit.
           - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
 Can be set to HiddenMembership or Public.
 If not set, the default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.